Non Sequitur (comic strip): New Straits Times controversy

 Non Sequitur was published in the New Straits Times, a major newspaper in the Muslim-majority country of Malaysia, as part of its weekday line of comic strips.
 The comic, however, generated controversy in the country and its government following the paper's printing of the syndicated strip satirizing the protests over the controversial Jyllands-Posten Muhammad cartoons on February 20, 2006.
 The cartoon depicts a street-side cartoonist offering caricatures of Muhammad "while you wait" with a caption stating that the cartoonist has finally realized his goal of being the most feared man in the world.

 The New Straits Times subsequently issued an apology.
 Wiley Miller commented on Malaysia's response to the strip, stating in a February 1, 2007 interview that it is "much ado about nothing."

 Hidden message to Donald Trump controversy

-The February 10, 2019 edition of Non Sequitur contained as an "easter egg" a hidden message disrespectful to President Donald Trump.
+The February 10, 2019 edition of Non Sequitur contained as an "easter egg" a hidden message to President Donald Trump.
 The strip parodied the art of Leonardo da Vinci with anthropomorphic bears, and featured several mostly-illegible scribbles, one of which contained the phrase "go fuck yourself Trump".
 Wiley confirmed the message and apologized, explaining that it was an oversight that he had meant to rectify.
 However, his Twitter post contradicted what he said in his apology.
 Multiple newspapers discontinued carrying the strip in response.